Frequently Asked Questions

 The Marriage and Family Therapy Master's degree program is accredited by COAMFTE, but the Post Master's Certificate program is not.
 Students take the same courses and receive the same high quality clinical supervision.
 However, we have not sought certification for the Post Master's certificate program because accreditation offers no advantage to PM students.

 With full-time study all course work can be completed in two calendar years.
 Because the master's degree also requires students to receive 500 direct client contact clinical hours and a thesis or clinical project, it usually takes three years to complete the entire program.
 Master's students who attend part time may take 4-5 years to complete the program.
-Requirements must be completed in 7 years.

 With part-time study all the course work for the certificate can be completed in two calendar years.
 Because the Post Master's certificate also requires students to receive one calendar year of supervised practicum, it usually takes from 2-3 years to complete the requirements for the certificate.
 Post Master's students have 5 years to complete all the requirements.